 Stephen Danz & Associates Files Employee Claims for Violations of the Federal False Claims Act

-Stephen Danz & Associates is devoted to helping employees get justice for employer wrongs.
+Stephen Danz & Associates is devoted to help employees get justice for employer wrongs.
 One area where employees can earn a significant recovery is proper disclosure of fraud by employers, individuals, businesses, and government agencies.
-Our firm has a long and extensive track record of helping employees blow the whistle on different types of fraud including fraud in the formation and billing of contracts with the government and government agencies.
+Our firm has a long and extensive track record of helping employees blow the whistle on different types of fraud; including fraud in the formation and billing of contracts with the government and government agencies.

 The False Claims Act’s key provisions